aclark4life/parse2plone/README.txt

 creates a script for you) to easily get content from static HTML websites (on the file system) into Plone.

+By "one off", the author intends to convey the moribundity of this project.
 It is designed to satisfy only the most trivial of use cases (e.g. a simple static site in /var/www/html).
 Think of it as a tool for proof concept, only.
 For more serious deployments, with more options for customization and reuse please see `funnelweb`_.

 .. _`funnelweb`: http://pypi.python.org/pypi/funnelweb

+(Then again, a hammer can be said to be moribund once it leaves the hammer factory.
+End users only care that it drive in the nail.)

 Warning
 -------